Identifying conversion efficiency as a key mechanism underlying food webs evolution : a step forward, or backward ?: Model description

 \subsection{Parameterization: How ecological parameters depend on body mass or size}

 For comparison, Table \ref{table.models} compiles assumptions made in models about how body size (or mass) affect ecological parameters such as predation, competition or reproduction rates.
-For reasons detailed in Section~\ref{sec:compar}, in our model we consider the following parameterization.
-We consider two evolving traits for species $i$: the log-body mass $z_i$ and the predation log-distance $\mu_i$.
+For reasons detailed in Section~\ref{sec:compar}, we consider the following parameterization in our model.
+For species $i$, the log-body mass $z_i$ and the predation log-distance $\mu_i$ can evolve.
 We assume without loss of generality that $r_0=1$, so that $z_i=\log r_i$.
 The predation rate is given by

-In particular, all species can feed on any other species, but predation of species $j$ by species $i$ is significant only when $z_j$ is close to $z_i-\mu_i$, within a range of the order of $\sigma_\gamma$ (Fig.~\ref{fig.pred.rate}).
+In particular, Eq. \eqref{pred.brannstrom} supposes that all species can feed on any other species, but predation of species $j$ by species $i$ is significant only when $z_j$ is close to $z_i-\mu_i$, within a range of the order of $\sigma_\gamma$ (Fig.~\ref{fig.pred.rate}).
 The niche width $\sigma_\gamma$ is assumed fixed.

 The interference competition parameter $\alpha_{ij}$ follows a Gaussian function such as

 where $\sigma_\alpha$ is the competition range on the logarithmic scale.

 The mortality rate takes into account allometry, following well-known empirical observations of \cite{peter1983a}, as